The idea that God's love is reckless was popularized by the worship song "Reckless Love" written by Caleb Culver, Cory Asbury and Ran Jackson.

 Scripture itself confirms this in Psalms.

-Psalm 139:4 “even before a word is on my tongue, behold, O Lord, you know it altogether.”
+even before a word is on my tongue, behold, O Lord, you know it altogether.

 Everything we have done and will ever do has always been known by God, before we were even born.

-Secondly, the defense that "God himself isn't 'reckless' but his love nonetheless is" is simply nonsensical.
-This is the crux of Cory's defense of 'reckless', but it doesn't make sense grammatically.
+Secondly, the defence that "God himself isn't 'reckless' but his love nonetheless is" is simply nonsensical.
+This is the crux of Cory's defence of 'reckless', but it doesn't make sense grammatically.
 If my actions are reckless, I am by definition, a reckless person.
 By the same token, if God's love is reckless, than God is defined as reckless.

 The hyperbolic description of recklessness connotes not the methodical, steady and unwavering love of God, but rather the unstable, unreasonable and impulsive attitude commonly seen in a young adult.

 God's love is not impulsive.
 Paul explains this to us in Ephesians.